hazelcast/hazelcast-jet/hazelcast-jet-distribution/src/root/license/README.txt

+The artifacts in the connectors and plugins folder are licensed under Hazelcast Community License.
-All artifacts in this distribution are released under Apache v2 License.
-See apache-v2-license.txt.
+All other artifacts in this distribution are released under Apache License 2.0.